SAP-samples/teched2022-DA180/exercises/ex2/README.md

 ## Exercise 2.2 - Shortest paths and traverse dijkstra<a name="subex2"></a>

 The below GraphScript function will find shortest paths in the transportation network.
 It takes a start vertex, end vertex, and a parameter that indicates the time of our departure (in seconds), and returns a table with the path's edges.
-Basically, the program just calls the built-in "SHORTEST_PATH" algorithm, but the magic is in the edge weight expression... we need to tell the graph engine
+Basically, the program just calls the built-in `SHORTEST_PATH` algorithm, but the magic is in the edge weight expression... we need to tell the graph engine
-- that we can only take "transport" connections that are in the future
+- that we can only take 'transport' connections that are in the future
 - if we need to wait for a bus, the wait time needs to be added to our overall travel time
-- we can take a "walk" at anytime
+- we can take a 'walk' at anytime

 ````SQL
 CREATE OR REPLACE FUNCTION "TECHED_USER_000"."F_SPOO_GTFS_POIS"(